-Moreover, when special pluri-subharmonic functions (called {}``adapted pluri-subharmonic functions'' in this paper) exist, this structure is used to obtain sharp global and local estimates for classical analytic objects as Bergman kernel, Bergman and Szegö projection and invariant metrics.
+Moreover, when special pluri-subharmonic functions (called ``adapted pluri-subharmonic functions'' in this paper) exist, this structure is used to obtain sharp global and local estimates for the Bergman kernel, the Bergman and Szeg\"o projection and the classical invariant metrics.
 The existence of such adapted pluri-subharmonic functions for geometrically separated domains is not evident in general.
-For example, if the domain is locally convex, this is done using special support functions (see \cite{Die-For-support-function-convex,McNeal-unif-subel-est-convex}) which cannot exist, in general, without convexity.
-Here we prove their existence, under an additional condition (which is satisfied, for example, when the Levi form is locally diagonalizable) on the extremal basis, for the domain and also for the localized one (see the end of \prettyref{sec|Notations-and-organization} for more details).
+For example, if the domain is locally convex (or more generally lineally convex), this is done using special support functions (see \cite{Die-For-support-function-convex,McNeal-unif-subel-est-convex}) which cannot exist, in general, without convexity.
+Here we prove their existence, under an additional condition (which is satisfied, for example, when the Levi form is locally diagonalizable) on the extremal bases, for the domain and also for the localized one (see the end of \secref{Notations-and-organization} for more details).